The following 2017-2018 courses count for concentration credit in the European Studies field.

 History of Art & Architecture 171G.
 Modern Art in Revolution: From the 1871 Paris Commune to October 1917.
 Gough.

 History of Art & Architecture 198M.
-Books & Things in Spanish Art.
+Native Books, Images and Things in 16th & 17th Century New Spain and Peru.
 Cummins.
+TH TL

 Humanities 10A.
 A Humanities Colloquium: From Homer to Garcia Marquez.
 Menand.